-The standard configuration of the next3 energy system is done with a configuration wizard.
-It is possible to modify single settings individually later the pages dedicated to each topic of the converter (AC, battery, solar, ...).
+The standard configuration of the next energy system is done with a configuration wizard.
+It is possible to modify single settings individually later, in the pages dedicated to each system element (see section 3.2.1 for accessing each element from the Dashboard view).

-On the first commissioning of the next3, the wizard will be automatically started, and all steps must be followed.
+On the first commissioning of the next device, the wizard will be automatically started, and all steps must be followed.
 To restart with factory settings, you must run the wizard again on an installation.

-The wizard is automatically launched on the first commissioning of the next3.
-At the end of the wizard process, the nx-interface is set back to the basic level.
-This is necessary to avoid the change of critical settings later by end customer (grid codes).
+The wizard is automatically launched on the first commissioning of the next device.
+At the end of the wizard process, the nextOS interface is set back to the basic level.
+This is necessary to avoid the change of critical settings later by end customer.
 To access the wizard, you need the expert level code.